-All union benefits available to graduate assistants with disabilities shall be advertised in the Faculty of Graduate Studies Calendar in a section written by CUPE 3903 and approved by the Labour/Management Committee.
+All union benefits available to graduate assistants with disabilities shall be advertised in the Faculty of Graduate Studies

-11.02 Where practicable, upon request to the Office of the Dean FGS, employees who have a mobility impairment will have their work location re-assigned and/or receive such other accommodation as is reasonable and appropriate.
+Calendar in a section written by CUPE 3903 and approved by the Labour/Management Committee.

+- 11.02 Where practicable, upon request to the Office of the Dean FGS, employees who have a mobility impairment will have their work location re-assigned and/or receive such other accommodation as is reasonable and appropriate.
 The identity of the employee making the request and the fact and nature of the request shall remain confidential and shall only be released on a need to know basis or with the express consent of the employee concerned.
-The Office of the Disabilities Co-ordination Manager will act as a liaison between the Employer and the employee with disabilities on these issues.
+The Office of the Disabilities Co-ordination Manager will act as a liaison between the Employer and the employee with disabilities on these issues. - 11.03 In addition to its existing ASL interpretation services, the University is piloting the use of Video Remote Interpreting (VRI) services for use by employees who require ASL Interpreter support for work activities which are impromptu or arranged on short notice.
+Members of CUPE 3903 will advised as to how to access this VRI services.

-11.03 HEALTH AND SAFETY
+11.04 HEALTH AND SAFETY

-- The Union and the Employer recognize the right of employees to work in 11.03.1 a secure, healthy, and accessible environment with adequate lighting where needed, a prominent display of directional signs, wheel-chair accessibility, clean air in working areas, public and emergency telephones, an efficient and safe escort service, and an adequate security service.
+- 11.04.1 The Union and the Employer recognize the right of employees to work in a secure, healthy, and accessible environment with adequate lighting where needed, a prominent display of directional signs, wheel-chair accessibility, clean air in working areas, public and emergency telephones, an efficient and safe escort service, and an adequate security service.
 Further, the employer shall provide sufficient facilities, supplies, and services to protect the health and safety of employees as they carry out their duties.
 The parties agree that the employer shall provide, and employees shall make use of, protective equipment wherever the same is required for the safe and effective performance of an employee's duties.
 The parties agree to ensure that the safety equipment, materials and protective devices provided by the employer are maintained in good condition.
-Information regarding personal protective equipment that is used or may be used by members of the bargaining unit in the course of their employment will be requested from the appropriate bodies by the Labour/ Management Committee. - 11.03.2 The Employer shall comply with the Occupational Health and Safety Act.
+Information regarding personal protective equipment that is used or may be used by members of the bargaining unit in the course of their employment will be requested from the appropriate bodies by the Labour/Management Committee. - 11.04.2 The Employer shall comply with the Occupational Health and Safety Act.
 No employee shall be required to act, nor shall she act, in the course of her employment, in a manner which constitutes a health or safety hazard under the Act.
-The Employer shall inform all employees of their rights and obligations under this Act. - 11.03.3 One bargaining unit employee may be appointed by the Union to the CUPE 3903 Joint Health and Safety Committee. - 11.03.4 The parties agree to carry on frequent and continuing education programmes for employees, providing information and instruction on safety procedures in accordance with WHMIS requirements.
-Attendance at these programmes shall be on paid work time. - 11.03.5 The Union shall be invited to attend all Health and Safety educational programmes directed to the CUPE 3903 membership and conducted or sponsored by the Employer.
+The Employer shall inform all employees of their rights and obligations under this Act. - 11.04.3 One bargaining unit employee may be appointed by the Union to the CUPE 3903 Joint Health and Safety Committee. - 11.04.4 The parties agree to carry on frequent and continuing education programmes for employees, providing information and instruction on safety procedures in accordance with WHMIS requirements.
+Attendance at these programmes shall be on paid work time. - 11.04.5 The Union shall be invited to attend all Health and Safety educational programmes directed to the CUPE 3903 membership and conducted or sponsored by the Employer.
 The Union shall have the right to review and comment only on all materials used at such programs.
-Subject to the approval of the Office of Health and Safety, which shall not be unreasonably withheld, the Union shall have the right to make a presentation at all such programs. - 11.03.6 The Employer and the Union are committed to continuing the Joint Health and Safety Committee and the processes currently in effect as referred to and detailed in Article 11.03.7.
+Subject to the approval of the Office of Health and Safety, which shall not be unreasonably withheld, the Union shall have the right to make a presentation at all such programs. - 11.04.6 The Employer and the Union are committed to continuing the Joint Health and Safety Committee and the processes currently in effect as referred to and detailed in Article 11.03.7.